ctsudev/development_challenge/README.md

 ### Part 4 : Authenticated Access

-The goal of this part is to succeed in securing access to the list of subjects.
+The goal of this part is to secure access to the list of subjects.

-- Object : Subjects can now be seen only by authenticated users
+- Objective : Subjects can now be seen only by authenticated users
 - Epic :  Give access to subjects list and form only to authenticated users
 - Story 4.1 :    As an anonymous user, I can only access to a login form.
 - Story 4.2 :    As an authenticated user, I can access to the subjects list and subject entry form